New Taipei City Martyrs' Shrine

 新北市忠烈祠大門拱門

-The Martyrs' Shrine is located next to the Huwei Fort in Tamsui, surrounded by ancient trees and lush greenery.
-It is the historic battlefield of the Huwei Campaign during the Sino-French War.
+The Martyrs' Shrine is located next to the Fort Huwei in Tamsui.
+It is surrounded by ancient trees and greenery, and is the historic battlefield of the Battle of Huwei during the Sino-French War.
 After Japan occupied Taiwan, a shrine was built in the 14th year of the Showa era (1939) to honor Emperor Meiji.
-After the restoration of Taiwan, it fell into disrepair and became a ruin.
-The New Taipei City Government demolished it in the 63rd year of the Republic of China and rebuilt it on the original foundation, maintaining the scale of the original shrine but adopting a traditional Chinese palace architectural style, thus becoming the "New Taipei City Martyrs' Shrine," where many spirits of anti-Japanese martyrs are enshrined.
+After the restoration of Taiwan, the original shrine fell into disrepair and became a ruin.
+In the 63rd year of the Republic of China, the New Taipei City Government demolished it and rebuilt it on the original foundation, preserving the original scale of the shrine but adopting a Chinese palace architectural style, becoming the "New Taipei City Martyrs' Shrine," which enshrines many spirits of anti-Japanese martyrs.

 Address:No. 31, Lane 6, Section 1, Zhongzheng Road, Tamsui District, New Taipei City 251